priyankaRkrish/ai-quiz-builder/README.md

 - **Multi-AI Model Support**: Generate quizzes using OpenAI GPT, Anthropic Claude, or Google Gemini
 - **AI-Powered Quiz Generation**: Automatically creates 5 multiple-choice questions on any topic
+- **Factual Accuracy with RAG**: Retrieval-augmented generation using Wikipedia for improved accuracy
 - **Smart Quiz Reuse**: Intelligent caching and reuse of recent quizzes for cost efficiency
 - **Force New Generation**: Option to generate completely new quizzes even for existing topics
 - **Interactive Quiz Interface**: Step-by-step navigation with progress tracking and loading states